 We discussed the methods that the wider HCD team in Westpac use to help keep stakeholders engaged.
 Cyril explains the signs to look out for with engaged and disengaged stakeholders and how to work with them to build trust.
 He takes us through the project process right from the start of projects, and the engagement dos and don’ts when working in large-scale organisations.

 Their teams tell us that they’ve got lots of UX related freelance and permanent job opportunities on right now.
 Please visit aquent.com.au and choose “find work” to see what they have on right now.
-The details are in the show notes.

 Let’s jump straight in…